Borderline Personality Treatment, Symptoms, Complications, Causes, Therapies and Medications

-Many people with the disorder experience fewer or less severe symptoms, and an improved quality of life.
-Most important with Borderline Personality disorder receive evidence based, specialized treatment from an appropriately trained provider.
+Many people with the disorder experience fewer or less severe symptoms, and improved quality of life.
+Most important, with Borderline Personality disorder, receive evidence-based, specialized treatment from an appropriately trained provider.
 It is wise to take caution that other BPD treatment programs by a doctor or therapist that are not appropriately trained may not benefit you.
 More likely to develop other chronic medical or mental illnesses and less likely to make healthy lifestyle choices.
-Borderline Personality disorder is also associated with a significantly higher rate of self-harm and suicidal behavior than the general public.
+A borderline Personality disorder is also associated with a significantly higher rate of self-harm and suicidal behavior than the general public.

 - Control intense emotions

 Cognitive Behavioral Therapy is one of the types of therapy can help people with borderline personality disorder identify and change core beliefs and behaviors that underlie inaccurate perceptions of themselves and others, and problems interacting with others.
 Cognitive Behavioral Therapy may help reduce a range of mood and anxiety symptoms and reduce the number of suicidal or self-harming behaviors.

 In some cases, medications are not typically used as the primary treatment for Borderline Personality Disorder Treatment.
 However, We Level Up recommends using a psychiatrist, group, peer therapy, and family support to treat specific symptoms like:

 - Mood wings

 - Other co-occurring mental disorders

 Treatment with medications may require care from more than one medical professional.